folliejester/HR-Mailer/ReadMe.md

   delete the 'config.json' file & rename 'configs.json' to 'config.json'
 ```

+Open the config.json file and make the necessary changes:

 | Parameter | Explanation | Example |
 | ----------------- | ----------------- | ----------------- |
 | localhost_port | network port of the web server  | 80 |